telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/preserve-the-dirty-indicator-in-incell-editing-and-client-operations.md

 # Preserve Dirty Indicator in Incell Editing and Client Operations

-The example below demonstrates how to preserve the dirty indicator in incell editing and client operations in the Kendo UI Grid widget.
+The example below demonstrates how to preserve the dirty indicator in incell editing and client operations, as well as when new rows are added, in the Kendo UI Grid widget.

 ###### Example